floe/BTLE/README.md

 ====

-This is a fork of floe's BTLE library; it has some improvements to make it able to mimick nRF8001 and nRF51822 beacon packets.
+This is a fork of floe's BTLE library; it has some improvements to make it able to mimick nRF8001 and nRF51822 beacon packets and to work with maintained RF24.
 More info on http://simonebaracchi.eu/posts/temperature-beacon/ .

 Arduino library for basic Bluetooth Low Energy support using the nRF24L01+